-My Mum is still on a dairy-free diet, and she was particularly excited when I showed her the dairy-free white chocolate chips, and immediately snapped up a large bag.
-I don’t think she even had a recipe in mind for them, just the very fact of their existence was exciting enough to warrant a purchase.
+My Mum is still dairy-free, and she was particularly excited when I showed her the dairy-free white chocolate chips.
+She immediately snapped up a large bag!
+I don’t think she had a recipe in mind for them, just the very fact of their existence was exciting enough to warrant a purchase.

-We will soon be visiting my parents, so I decided to use up some of my own dairy-free white chocolate chips to make some delicious treats to take with us.
+I decided to use up some of my own dairy-free white chocolate chips to make some delicious treats for my Mum.
 And these blondie bites are certainly a treat!
 Enclosed in a chewy-crisp crust is a moist, gooey centre, fragrant with vanilla and apricots, and studded with white chocolate chips – and entirely dairy free!
-I must force myself not to eat more than one at a time…

-I like this recipe because it can easily be halved to make a small number (about 8) of blondie bites – only 8-10 at a time – although of course you can scale up to make more.
-I find that making just a few at a time means they’re more likely to all be eaten quickly without ending up having to throw any away (and without too much guilt).
-You can easily whip up a batch of these and see them all off in a day or two without any trouble.
+I like this recipe because it can easily be halved to make a small number (about 8) of blondie bites.
+I find that making just a few at a time means they’re more likely to all be eaten, without ending up having to throw any away.
+You can easily whip up a few and see them all off in a day or two without any trouble.

 I made these in a silicon mini-muffin tray, but you could use little paper cases just as easily.

-- 75g white chocolate chips + an extra 25g to stir in (approx. 1 cup + an extra ⅓ cup to stir in)
+- 150 g white chocolate chips + an extra 50g to stir in (approx. 1 cup + an extra ⅓ cup to stir in)

-- Melt the margarine and 75g of white chocolate chips together and mix thoroughly.
+- Melt the margarine and 150g of white chocolate chips together and mix thoroughly.
 Stir in the sugar and set aside for a few minutes to cool slightly.

 - Beat in the egg and mix well to combine.
-Then stir in the apricots, additional 25g chocolate chips, flour, almonds and vanilla.
+Then stir in the apricots, the additional 50g chocolate chips, flour, almonds and vanilla.

-- Spoon the mixture into the prepared mini-muffin cups and bake at 190C for 15-18 minutes, until a toothpick comes out clean.
+- Spoon the mixture into the prepared mini-muffin cups and bake at 190°C (375°F) for 15-18 minutes, until a toothpick comes out clean.

 - Allow to cool, then enjoy!